Article Categories

 Flattening JSON objects in Python

-JSON (JavaScript Object Notation) is a lightweight data interchange format.
-It is extensively used in web applications for transmitting data between the server and the client.
-JSON data often comes in a nested format, which can be difficult to manipulate.
-Flattening JSON objects involves converting complex hierarchical JSON structures to simpler structures.
-This process is often required when analyzing JSON data or transforming it into a different format.
-In this blog post, we will explore the process of flattening JSON objects in Python.
+JSON (JavaScript Object Notation) is a lightweight data interchange format extensively used in web applications for transmitting data between servers and clients.
+JSON data often comes in nested formats, which can be difficult to manipulate and analyze.
+Flattening JSON objects involves converting complex hierarchical JSON structures into simpler, flat key-value pairs.

 import json